wajeeh-h/brainfuck-rs/README.md

 # brainfuck-rs
-A brainfuck interpreter in Rust.
+A brainfuck interpreter written in Rust.

 # Usage
 ``` terminal